 This policy has been developed in accordance with the principles established by the Children Act 1898 & 2004 and the Education Act 2002.
-It was revised in July 2020 in preparation for implementation on 1st September 2020 following publication of KCSiE 2021, also implemented on 1st September 2020.
-All schools and colleges must have regard to KCSiE 2021 from 1st September 2020 when carrying out their duties to safeguard and promote the welfare of children.
-The guidance refers to the 'proprietor' of a school which in our case is SET.
+It is revised each year in preparation for implementation on 1st September following publication of updated KCSiE Statutory Guidance, also implemented on1st September.
+All schools and colleges must have regard to updated version of KCSiE from 1st September when carrying out their duties to safeguardand promote the welfare of children.
+The guidance refers to the 'proprietor'of a school which in our case is SET.
 In addition, reference to Working Together to Safeguard Children 2018 is beneficial as is the DfE's information on Safeguarding Children.
+In some years KCSiE may be updated during the year and in turn this policy may be updated to reflect this.